rozek/shareablePatchwork/README.md

 # shareablePatchwork #

-(this currently just a placeholder for the current development goal, please visit [shareableSketchbook](https://github.com/rozek/shareableSketchbook) for the next development step)
+(this page is currently just a placeholder for the final development goal, please visit [shareableSketchbook](https://github.com/rozek/shareableSketchbook) for the next development step)

 ![Screenshot](./shareableSketchbook-Screenshot.png)